AnnaVitali/WebXR-BabylonJS-examples/README.md

 This example refers to the piano tutorial available in the Microsoft documentation concerning the usage of WebXR.

-Further information can be found at the following link: [MRT tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01)
+Further information can be found at the following link: [MRTK tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01)

 ## Simple Cube Interaction example

 This example refers to the tutorial available in the Microsoft documentation concerning the usage of WebXR.

-Further information can be found at the following link: [MRT tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/javascript/tutorials/babylonjs-webxr-helloworld/introduction-01)
+Further information can be found at the following link: [MRTK tutorial](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/javascript/tutorials/babylonjs-webxr-helloworld/introduction-01)

 ## How to run the examples